martybutts/100-days-of-coding/log.md

 **Today's Progress**: Played around with CSS animations on the home page of my friends website.

 **Thoughts** Nice and straightforward, and is helping consolidate what I have previously learnt about animations and transitions.

+### Day 6: 8 January, Sunday

+**Today's Progress**: Added hover interactions to home page elements on my friend's poetry site.
+A lot of fun!

+**Thoughts** Good css animations are difficult to achieve and take a lot of time playing around through trial and error.
+Good styling is definitely an art I'd like to master.